Vittorio De Sica: Theatre

 De Sica was laureated in 1923.
 Described as strikingly handsome, already in the early 1920s he began his career as a theatre actor and joined Tatiana Pavlova's theatre company in 1923.
 With Pavlova he worked for two years and toured South America.
 In 1925, he joined the company of Italia Almirante Manzini and was soon referred to as the second-best in her troupe.
 Two years later he joined the company of Luigi Almirante, Sergio Tofano and Giuditta Rissone.
 De Sica debuted as a romantic protagonist in Ferenc Molnár's Gli occhi azzurri dell'imperatore.
 During that period he met Umberto Melnati, an actor from Livorno, with whom formed a successful comic duo and collaborated in many films and theatre plays.
 On 3 October 1930, they premiered in Teatro Manzoni with L'isola meravigliosa based on Ugo Betti's play.
 They were soon spotted by Mario Mattoli who was then an impresario in Teatro Mazoni.
 Mattoli was impressed by the quality of their rehearsals and offered to join his company Za-Bum.
 With Za-Bum, De Sica, Rissone and Melnati played in Una segretaria per tutti, Un cattivo soggetto, Il signore desidera?, Lisetta, and many other revues written by Mattoli and Luciano Ramo.
-The duo became famous on the national level after the success of radio sketch Düra minga, dura no and a popular song Lodovico sei dolce come un fico sang by De Sica.
+The duo became famous on the national level after the success of radio sketch Düra minga, dura no and a popular song Lodovico sei dolce come un fico sung by De Sica.